-BMP # Best Management Practice(s) Key Features Responsible Party(ies) Timing Monitoring and Reporting Requirements Regulating or Permitting Agency Provide and maintain construction equipment as required by CCR Title 8, including any special precautions based on the type of equipment being used.
+BMP# Best Management Practice(s) Key Features Responsible Party(ies) Timing Monitoring and Reporting Requirements Regulating or Permitting Agency Provide and maintain construction equipment as required by CCR Title 8, including any special precautions based on the type of equipment being used.
 Provide project-dedicated ambulance and medical technician/first-aid trailer office.
 Provide fire-fighting equipment (e.g., tools and fire extinguishers) on all vehicles as coordinated with and identified by appropriate fire departments.
 Provide adequate and appropriate communication throughout the construction site(s) such as cell towers and radio repeater sites, operational radios, and/or operational telephones.
 Communication equipment will be provided to all construction crews and monitors and equipment will be confirmed operational each day prior to initiating construction activities at each work site.
 Identify designated location(s) for helipads during construction and will be communicated to off-site emergency responders.
-Develop and implement a construction emergency action plan(s), which will include emergency notification flowcharts, notification procedures, and designated safety zones for workers for different types of emergency supplies and equipment available on site for use by workers and first responders.
+Develop and implement a construction emergency action plan(s), which will include emergency notification flowcharts, notification procedures, and designated safety zones for workers for different types of emergencies that could occur during the construction of facilities (e.g., injuries to construction workers or fires) and communicate with off-site emergency responders.
 Off-site emergency responders will be made aware of the emergency supplies and equipment available on site for use by workers and first responders.
 A Public Information Officer or Media Contact along with a list of Cooperators will be made available and shared with emergency responding agencies (e.g., CAL FIRE).
 Provide description of symptoms and sources to Valley Fever to all workers, explain measures to reduce exposure (e.g., wetting soil, wearing masks), and provide medical contact information to the on-site medical personnel should workers develop potential symptoms of Valley Fever.
-Recorded any cases of Valley Fever, if they develop, by the onsite health and safety officer; implement tracing for the pote Health Act of 1973 to the Authority immediately.
+Recorded any cases of Valley Fever, if they dev Health Act of 1973 to the Authority immediately.
 (Sheriff, fire departments) BMP-20 Preparation and Implementation of Blast Plans for Worker Health and Safety Comply with all federal, state and local requirements for blasting, including handling, transport, and storage of explosive blasting materials.
-These include, but may not be limited to the following: A county explosive permit California Highway Patrol (CHP) Hazardous Materials Transport License County Sheriff or Police or fire department for site-specific permits U.S. Department of Transportation and California Department of Motor Vehicles (CA DMV) Motor Carry Permit State of California Department of Justice Bureau of Firearms Licenses for each blaster A Blast Plan will be prepared for every blast performed at the quarries and will include: appropriate handling of blasting materials; appropriate timing for clearing the quarry; redundant communications; and distances for safely distancing from the blast location Prior to construction Implemented during construction Authority (Monitoring)Contractors Bureau of Alcohol Tobacco, Firearms and Explosives Mine Safety and Health Administration Counties CA DMV CHP Cal-OSHA
+These include, but may not be limited to the following: A county explosive permit California Highway Patrol (CHP) Hazardous Materials Transport License County Sheriff or Police or fire department for site-specific permits U.S. Department of Transportation and California Department of Motor Vehicles (CA DMV) Motor Carry Permit State of California Department of Justice Bureau of Firearms Licenses for each blaster A Blast Plan will be prepared for every blast performed at the quarries and will include: appropriate handling of blasting materials; appropriate timing for clearing the quarry; redundant communications; and distances for safely distancing from the blast location • Contractor(s) Prior to construction Implemented during construction Authority (Monitoring)Contractors Bureau of Alcohol Tobacco, Firearms and Explosives Mine Safety and Health Administration Counties CA DMV CHP Cal-OSHA

 BMP # Best Management Practice(s) Key Features Responsible Party(ies) Timing Monitoring and Reporting Requirements Regulating or Permitting Agency BMP-21 Performance of Mosquito and Vector Control During Construction Coordinate with Glenn County Mosquito and Vector Control District (MVCD) and the Colusa County Environmental Health Department (including the Colusa County Mosquito Abatement District) and Yolo County (Sacramento-Yolo Mosquito and Vector Control) related to implementation of standard local, state, and federal vector control requirements during construction of all facilities.
-Best management practices during construction include: Utilize water sources with mosquito predators for flooding Drain irrigation water into ditches or other water bodies with abundant mosquito predators Implement monitoring and sampling programs to detect early signs of mosquito population problems Limit standing water on all construction sites Use biological agents such as mosquito fish to limit larval mosquito populations Use larvicides and adulticides, as necessary.
-If larvicides and adulticides are required, the Authority will evaluate the effects of the chemicals and, if required, prepare a monitoring program for review by fish and wildlife agencies to evaluate effects, if any, application will have on macroinvertebrate and associated covered fish species Authority Contractors Mosquito and Vector Control Districts • Before and during construction Contractors (during construction) Colusa County Environmental Health Department (including the Colusa County Mosquito Abatement District) Glenn County MVCD Yolo County (Sacramento-Yolo Mosquito and Vector Control)
+Best management practices during construction include: Authority Contractors Mosquito and Vector Control Districts Before and during construction Contractors (during construction) Colusa County Environmental Health Department (including the Colusa County Mosquito Abatement District) Glenn County MVCD Yolo County (Sacramento-Yolo Mosquito and Vector Control)